2024

 Zsuzsanna Pósfai, Csaba Jelinek, Mara Ferreri, and others

-The document titled "Rethinking needs and financing for affordable rental and cooperative housing in Central and South-Eastern Europe" presents a conversation between Zsuzsanna Pósfai and Csaba Jelinek from the Periféria Policy and Research Center, along with Mara Ferreri from the Polytechnic University of Turin.
-Published in the Radical Housing Journal in January 2024, this discourse builds upon a research project conducted in 2022 across eight countries in the CSEE region, focusing on the pressing need for alternative housing solutions amidst a backdrop of increasing housing inequalities.
-The key findings reveal that over 90% of the housing stock in the CSEE region is owner-occupied, which restricts flexibility and fails to accommodate the diverse needs of many households.
-Surveys in major cities such as Budapest, Belgrade, and Ljubljana indicate a significant demand for alternative housing options, with a notable percentage of the population open to affordable rental and cooperative models.
-However, the current financial landscape is inadequate, primarily catering to individual mortgages rather than supporting nonprofit affordable housing initiatives.
-MOBA Housing SCE seeks to address these challenges by establishing a quasi-revolving fund to support local projects in their early stages, bridging the gap until traditional financing becomes accessible.
-The initiative emphasizes international cooperation and the promotion of collective ownership models that prioritize affordability and sustainability.
-As the CSEE region grapples with housing crises exacerbated by economic pressures, the document underscores the necessity for innovative financial solutions and collaborative efforts to foster systemic change in housing markets.
+The document titled "Rethinking needs and financing for affordable rental and cooperative housing in Central and South-Eastern Europe" features a conversation between Zsuzsanna Pósfai and Csaba Jelinek from the Periféria Policy and Research Center, along with Mara Ferreri from the Polytechnic University of Turin.
+Published in the Radical Housing Journal in January 2024, the discussion is based on a research project conducted in 2022 across eight CSEE countries, exploring how catalytic capital investment can enhance affordable housing options in the region.
+The CSEE region is characterized by a dominant 'super' homeownership model, with over 90% of housing being owner-occupied.
+This model restricts flexibility and fails to cater to the needs of many households lacking the means for homeownership.
+Through surveys in four capital cities, the research reveals a significant demand for alternative housing models, with a considerable portion of the population expressing interest in affordable rental and cooperative options.
+MOBA Housing SCE aims to tackle these challenges by establishing a bottom-up quasi-revolving fund to support local projects in their early stages.
+This fund serves as catalytic capital, bridging the gap until traditional financing becomes accessible.
+The document emphasizes the importance of international collaboration and cooperative ownership models, advocating for legal recognition of nonprofit housing providers.
+As the CSEE region faces increasing housing inequalities exacerbated by crises, the study highlights the urgent need for diverse housing solutions beyond individual ownership to foster affordability and accessibility.

 The document titled "Rethinking needs and financing for affordable rental and cooperative housing in Central and South-Eastern Europe" is a conversation between Zsuzsanna Pósfai and Csaba Jelinek from the Periféria Policy and Research Center, MOBA Housing SCE, and Mara Ferreri from the Polytechnic University of Turin, published in the Radical Housing Journal in January 2024.
 The discussion centers around a research project conducted in 2022 across eight Central and South-Eastern European (CSEE) countries, focusing on how catalytic capital investment can facilitate affordable rental and cooperative housing in the region.